wp-plugins/ultimate-landing-page-and-coming-soon-page/readme.txt

 *  Custom code box to add javascript and css to your landing pages and coming soon page
 *  Gateway Page to show your offer to every visitor
 *  Create video landing pages and coming soon pages
+*  Place slideshows on landing pages and coming soon pages using third party plugins
 *  And more...

 ###Created for Marketers and Designers